-Upon completion, the total development will support around 58 jobs (full-time and part-time) on site.
-These jobs will be ongoing over the life of the asset with that activity in turn creating permanent jobs elsewhere through the economy.
+Upon completion, the proposed development will support around 16 direct jobs (full-time, part-time and casual) across the commercial space.
+These jobs represent 9 additional direct jobs.
+This estimate accounts for the existing commercial use on the development site.
+The existing use is estimated to provide 7 jobs.
+The jobs supported by the proposed development will be ongoing over the life of the asset with that activity in turn creating permanent jobs elsewhere through the economy.

-The direct jobs are estimated to induce a further 27 additional jobs within Western Australia as a result of flow-on effects.
+The direct jobs are estimated to induce a further 2 additional indirect jobs within Western Australia as a result of flow-on effects.

-There will be an estimated \$14.6 million per annum in direct and indirect GVA contribution generated from the daily operation and management of the development to the WA economy.
+There will be an estimated \$860,000 per annum in direct and indirect GVA contribution generated from the daily operation and management of the development to the WA economy.